amanraj74/IntelliFlow-Logistics-AI-Copilot-New/README.md

 └── 📄 README.md                         # This documentation

 ═══════════════════════════════════════════════════════════════
-🔥 HACKATHON-WINNING SYSTEM (Active Files Only) ═══════════════════════════════════════════════════════════════
+🔥 HACKATHON-SYSTEM (Active Files Only) ═══════════════════════════════════════════════════════════════

 🏆 CRITICAL FILES FOR JUDGES: